ateebakmal/Number-Conversions-Desktop-App-Using-Python-and-TKINTER/README.md

 # Number-Conversions-Desktop-App-Using-Python-and-TKINTER
-This is a desktop app for number conversions using Python with TKINTER
+This is a desktop app for number conversions using `Python` and used libraries are
+* tkinter
+* numbersystem